jha-captech/Go-Microservice-Template/README.md

 ### `handlers`

-handlers contain handler functions.
-An API will contain handlers that conform to the `net/http Handler` interface, lambda projects will contain handlers that conform to lambda handler signatures.

-handlers also contains unexported request and response models, as well as validation and mapping to validate requests before mapping them into a type recognized by the service layer.
+handlers contains handler functions.
+The style of handlers will depend on the service type.
+A Lambda service will have [Lambda style handlers](https://docs.aws.amazon.com/lambda/latest/dg/golang-handler.html#golang-handler-signatures), a RESTful microservice will have [net/http style handlers](https://pkg.go.dev/net/http#Handler).

-Handlers are written as closures, which allows dependencies to be supplied to the handler, without the additional weight of defining a struct and method.
+We recommend writing handlers as closures, which allows dependencies to be passed in without the additional weight of defining a struct and method.
+This works especially well for handlers as they typically do not have many dependencies, and writing a closure is a very succinct way to supply dependencies.

-#### Example
+#### HTTP Handler Example

-##### HTTP

 ```go
 package handlers